 Ridesharing is one of the great technologies of today.
 It’s extremely convenient and simple to use.
 Unfortunately anytime you get into a car you risk the chance of getting into an accident.
 Ridesharing is still fairly new and you may not be sure of the legal side of it yet.
 What do you do on the scene of the accident?
-How do you make a claim against Uber/Lyft?
+How do you make a claim against Uber?
 Getting into any accident is extremely scary and you need to know the next steps to take.

 What to do at the scene

 One of the most important things you must do is get all the information you can from the accident.
-Presenting a lot of information can help you better your claim.
+Presenting a lot of information can help you better with your claim.
 Get the name, address, and phone number of your Uber/Lyft driver.
 Also get this same information from the other driver(s) involved in the accident.
 Make sure you get vehicle information such as the make, model, and license plate number.
 It there were any witnesses to the accident, get their information as well.
 Make sure you take pictures of the scene.
 Take pictures from all different angles.
 Include things like the intersection, traffic signs within the area, and any damages they may have happened to the vehicles.
-In additional to this, you should use the regular protocol for car accidents.
+In addition to this, you should use the regular protocol for car accidents.
 You should seek medical attention, even if you may feel that your injuries aren’t serious enough.
 A lot of symptoms can take hours or even days to present themselves.
 You should call the police so that you have a written police report you can bring to court.

 How does Uber/Lyft insurance work?